Student and Affiliate Regulations for the Use of Computing, Communications and Video Systems at Trinity College

 Anonymity and Responsibility

-It is technically possible to put someone else's name, email address or telephone number as the sender of a message sent through an electronic network. with ambiguous identification of the sender.
+It is technically possible to put someone else's name, email address or telephone number as the sender of a message sent through an electronic network.
 Because of the relatively impersonal nature of the interaction, opportunities exist for misuse.
 Making one's messages appear to originate from someone else is prohibited.

 Exercise caution in letting other individuals use your computer or mobile device or when leaving them unattended.
 The owner of the computer will be held responsible for any inappropriate use of the computer, along with whomever actually committed the offense.